 Always interested in other parts of the world, Irena Zubcevic has found the United Nations to be an amazing place to work.
-She has served the organization as the chief of the Intergovernmental Policy and Review Branch of the Office of Intergovernmental Support and Coordination for Sustainable Development since April 2018, preceded by positions as the chief of the Ocean and Climate Branch of the Division for Sustainable Development in the Department of Economic and Social Affairs and as a senior sustainable development officer.
-The sustainable development initiative includes 17 developmental goals that she considers to be the framework for the whole of humanity.
-Ms. Zubcevic’s branch recently hosted a big conference to find solutions to trash and pollution in the ocean.
-They are also working on public transportation in remote areas and on women’s safety on public transportation; the hope is that raising awareness of these types of problems will prompt countries to adopt policies to better the lives of their people, and through them, the world.
+She has served the organization as the chief of the intergovernmental policy and review branch of the Office of Intergovernmental Support and Coordination for Sustainable Development since April 2018, preceded by positions as the chief of the ocean and climate branch of the Division for Sustainable Development in the Department of Economic and Social Affairs and as a senior sustainable development officer.
+The sustainable development agenda includes 17 sustainable developmental goals that she considers to be the framework for the whole of humanity.
+Ms. Zubcevic contributed to the organization of the United Nations Conference on oceans in 2017 to find solutions to trash and pollution in the ocean, among others.
+They are also working on a number of other issues related to sustainable development, hoping that raising awareness of achieving global goals will prompt countries to adopt policies to better the lives of their people, and through them, the world.

 One of the things Ms. Zubcevic loves most about her job is being able to interact with people from all over the world.
 She finds it an enriching experience, and feels she has grown because of it.
 She understands and has a deeper appreciation for different cultures and the issues they face.
-Over the years, Ms. Zubcevic has come to speak a number of different languages, including English, French, Spanish, and Italian, and to have a working knowledge of German and Russian.
-She considers a highlight of her career to be participating in a group of countries discussing how they could move forward and form a framework for everybody to be prosperous enough to economically grow and have social responsibility, gender empowerment, and protection for children and youth.
-They worked for three years to help countries come to an agreement on these goals, and it was really validating to see that come to fruition.
+Over the years, Ms. Zubcevic has come to speak a number of different languages, including English, French, Spanish and Italian, and to have a working knowledge of German and Russian.
+She considers a highlight of her career to be supporting the Member States of the United Nations in discussing how they could move forward and form a framework for everybody to be prosperous enough to economically grow, fairly share and have social responsibility, gender empowerment, and protection for children and youth, while at the same time preserving the environment.
+They worked for three years to help countries come to an agreement on these global goals, and it was really validating to see that come to fruition.